-What is a user-defiend event?
+What is a user-defined event?
 User-defined events are in fact relative switching times, which are special owing to the fact that they can be defined by the user proceeding to define the project.
-To initiate a user-defiend event, select the PFS: execute event menu item.
-This function will define the execution time point for the function as a trigger for the required user-defined event.
+A user-defined event is triggered by calling up the PFS - execute user-defined event function.
+As a result of this, the time of the function call will be entered as a trigger for the user-defined event.
 The actual execution of the event will then occur, according to any offset value you may have configured.

 Now that we have broached the principle, let us proceed to the creation.
 Right-click on the Event entry to open the context menu, then create a new event by clicking on the Create item.
-The event is created with the name New user event, and the new entry automatically switches over to "Rename mode".
-As you recall, the procedure is very similar in style to that described in step 4, "Creating Models".
-Change the event's designation to Horn tone.
+The event is created with the name user-defined event 0 and is in rename mode.
+We are already familiar with this from the time model.
+Change the event's designation to Horn Tone duration.
 The event's designation must be unique throughout the whole of the PFS environment.

-Access the function administration area, and add the PFS: execute event function to the Horn Tone user-defined event.
+Go to function administration and add the PFS - execute user-defined event function to the Horn Tone duration user-defined event.